JohnKim9316/NexPlayer_iOS/README.md

 # NexPlayer SDK Quick Start

 This tutorial demonstrates how you are able to handle the NexPlayer SDK in iOS applications.
 In this tutorial, a sample player will be implemented in Objective-C with several buttons which control the player.
-UI will be built programmatically due to the fact that what cannot be done with NIBs and Storyboards can always be implemented with code.

 First thing you have to keep in mind before implementing NexPlayer SDK is that most of player methods behave __asynchronously__.
 There are numerous methods available in _NexPlayerDelegate.h_ which listen to what is happening in NexPlayer.
 Asynchronous approach is strongly recommended in NexPlayer SDK.

 ---